godwars2/godwars2.github.io/powers/thundering_roar.md

 your Thundering Roar.
 If you still beat them, their rage is stripped away.

 The roar technique gets natural bypass at rank 10, upgraded at ranks 20 and 30.

+### Tips

+- Thundering Roar is an area attack, useful for handling weaker pets like the Imp Servant and spell-summoned elementals.
+However, area attacks will also hurt your own pets and allies (and cause your pets to attack you as well).
+- The roar also knocks opponents down on critical hits and, used in conjunction with pounce, can effectively prevent an enemy from escaping a fight.